Investment and regeneration projects

 - An Ecological Mitigation Site – Cress Marsh, has been developed.
 This is 40ha of wetland, which will ‘offset’ industrial development within the SHIIP area.
 The site promotes economic growth whilst conserving the environment and has the added benefit of already being “set-aside” and established to offset any development plans.
 A second mitigation site Novartis Ings is now in the early stages of development.

 For full details on SHIIP visit the South Humber website.

 Little Coates Road / Cambridge Road Junction

-WORK to transform a busy junction and main through-fare through central Grimsby will start in mid-January 2020, with the installation of a fit-for-purpose roundabout to improve traffic flow and provide access to a potential new housing site.
+The area has long been a pinch-point for traffic delays during busy times of the day and the aim of the scheme was to transform thebusy junction with the installation of a new fit-for-purpose roundabout to improve traffic flow and provide access to a potential new housing site.

-The majority of the works are being funded through a £1.8m grant from the Greater Lincolnshire LEP, matched with funding from NELC.
+The majority of the works were funded through a £1.8m grant from the Greater Lincolnshire LEP, matched with funding from NELC.

 A18 Road Safety Scheme

 In 2018, the North East Lincolnshire Regeneration Partnership jointly secured £2.8m funding with Lincolnshire Country Council from the Department for Transport’s Safer Roads Fund.